 And if you had typed this on the same youtube, ”Guy uses camera to zoom in on moon”, the 1:37mins video would have left you stunned.

 That’s hardly all.
 Youtube will stupefy you when you dig deeper I promise

-Just like these random 5 video topics you would never have guessed would be ideas of anyone for a production (on YouTube).
+Just like these random 5 video topics, you would never have guessed would be ideas of anyone for production (on YouTube).

 These topics, and tons more, though seem comical, have actually garnered quite some number of views, which can be translated into cash.
 The creators received accolades for these videos, and they could have been enriched because of them!

 Now, if this doesn’t tell you anything else, it goes to show how the world rewards ideas that comprise a lot of categories asides intelligence.
 You may be compensated for your effort, or maybe skill.
 Tipped for the extreme measures taken to display dumbness.

 You could be stroked and rewarded for having invested time into something, even though the result was all foolishness.